 US Airways: offers nonstop and connecting service to St. Thomas.

 At AirPropel we will do our best to find you the right aircraft at the right price.
 You and your companions will enjoy the luxury and convenience of having the aircraft to yourself, or you may choose to share a flight and share the cost.
-Your aircraft just might be ready to go any time you choose, from and to your most convenient airport.
-Also, our team in Puerto Rico is available to help with layovers and connecting flights.
-Island Hopping is our "Know How".
+We also offer Pet Propel; we understand the loving bond between pets and parents.
+That's why pets of any breed, in any temperature, will ride in cabin with owners.
+Island Hopping is our 'Know How'.
+So if you hear 'we can't' or 'we don't', call AirPropel where you will hear 'We will'.

 Neither St. John nor Water Island have airports.
 The nearest airport is on St. Thomas.
 To visit these islands from the US mainland one must fly to St. Thomas then take a taxi to the ferry terminal/dock and take an inter-island ferry to the final destination.
 Regular, reliable, inexpensive ferry service is available to both islands from St. Thomas.